Bayesian Semi-supervised Multi-category Classification under Nonparanormality: Binary Classification: Simulation Study

+For each of the settings above, we take $p$ ranging between $5$ and $100$ and generate $n$ observations between $100$ and $500$.
+We then split $n$ by a $20:80$, $30:70$, or $40:60$ split and assign the respective parts to $n_1$, the number of observations in class 0, and $n_2$, the number of observations in class 1.
+We select $n_L$ in the range $3$ to $20$, where $n_L$ is the number of labeled data points in each class.
+We generate $4000$ data points from class 0 and $6000$ from class 1 to test the model.

-For each of the settings above, generate $n^*$ number of observations for each class and randomly select $n^*_l$ of them to be labeled.
-Here $n^*$ takes values in $(50, 100)$ and $n^*_l$ takes values in $(3, 5, 10)$.
-For the testing set, we will generate $5000$ data for each class.
-We compare our Nonparanormal (NN) method to other widely used semi-supervised learning methods in R package 'RSSL' \citep{krijthe2016rssl}.
-We have tried all methods included in this package.
-However, EM Linear Discriminant Classifier (Expectation Maximization applied to the linear discriminant classifier assuming Gaussian classes with a shared covariance matrix) \citep{dempster1977maximum}, IC Linear Discriminant Classifier \citep{krijthe2014implicitly}, Kernel Least Squares Classifier, Laplacian Kernel Least Squares Classifier \citep{belkin2006manifold}, MC Linear Discriminant Classifier \citep{loog2011semi}, Quadratic Discriminant Classifier do not work for our generated datasets.
-Entropy Regularized Logistic Regression \citep{grandvalet2005semi}, Linear SVM, Logistic Loss Classifier, Logistic Regression, MC Nearest Mean Classifier \citep{loog2010constrained} do not have good performances.
-Here we only include 5 methods which turned out to be the the best ones for our data.
-These methods are IC Least Squares Classifier (ICLS) \citep{krijthe2015implicitly}, Laplacian SVM (LSVM) \citep{belkin2006manifold}, Well SVM (WSVM) \citep{li2013convex}, svmlin (SVML) \citep{sindhwani2006large}, EM Nearest Mean Classifier (EM) \citep{dempster1977maximum}.
-To prove that using unlabeled data can actually improve the accuracy of the classifier, we also include Support Vector Machine (SVM) and Random Forest (RF), two supervised classification methods, trained only on labeled data for comparison.
-We simulate 30 datasets for each setting and the results shown in Table \ref{table-logit} and \ref{table-probit} are the average of classification error rates for 30 datasets. \footnote{All the code for simulations and real data are available in https://github.com/RrZzZz/Bayesian-Semi-supervised-learning-under-nonparanormality}
+We compare our Nonparanormal(NPN) method to other widely used semi-supervised learning methods in R package \texttt{RSSL} of \citet{Krijthe2017}.
+We have tried all the methods included in this package.
+However, EM Linear Discriminant Classifier (Expectation Maximization applied to the linear discriminant classifier assuming Gaussian classes with a shared covariance matrix) \cite{Dempster1977}, IC Linear Discriminant Classifier \cite{Krijthe2014}, Kernel Least Squares Classifier, Laplacian Kernel Least Squares Classifier \cite{Belkin2006}, MC Linear Discriminant Classifier \cite{Loog2011} and Quadratic Discriminant Classifier do not work for our generated datasets because the R code throws an error upon compilation.
+Entropy Regularized Logistic Regression \cite{Grandvalet2005}, Linear SVM, Logistic Loss Classifier, Logistic Regression, MC Nearest Mean Classifier \cite{Loog2010}, and EM Least Squares classifier have average and comparable performances.
+Our study includes the classical Logistic Regression and EM-based Least Squares methods.
+Other than these, we include 5 other methods that perform relatively better on our simulated data.
+These methods are IC Least Squares Classifier (ICLS) \cite{Krijthe2015}, Laplacian SVM (LSVM) \cite{Belkin2006}, Well SVM (WSVM) \cite{Li2013}, svmlin (SVML) \cite{Sindhwani2006}, and EM Nearest Mean Classifier (EM) \cite{Dempster1977}.
+We simulate 30 datasets for each setting, and then for each of them, we record their false positive (FP) and false negative (FN) error rates.
+The results tabulated in Tables \ref{tab:ll_simul} and \ref{tab:gg_simul} are presented in percentages of the combined quantity as (FP+FN)/2 $\times 100\%$.